 Let’s start with the most popular one and the nevertheless than with the most significant wooden structures in the world.

-Most mentioned and most photographed place in Nara, located in the heart of the city, Park is home to history, culture, and nature.
-Highlights include watching the park’s roe deer wander the woods and lawns while visiting its many historical buildings, including the magnificent Kofuku-ji Temple adjacent to the large Sarusawa Pond, as well as the Uneme Shrine.
-The largest such park in Japan (and one of the oldest, having been established in the 1300s), Nara Park is home to the eighth-century-AD Todai-ji (Great East Temple), the most famous of the Seven Great Temples of Nara.
-Todai-ji Temple highlights include its colossal bronze statue of the Great Buddha (Daibutsu), cast in Nara in AD 749; its Great South Gate (Nandaimon), a two-story structure borne on 18 columns with its two Nio statues standing eight meters tall and guarding the temple entrance; and the Hall of the Great Buddha (Daibutsuden), the world’s largest timber building and home to the Great Buddha (Daibutsu).
+Most mentioned and most photographed place in Nara, located in the heart of the city.
+Park is home to history, culture, and nature.
+Highlights include watching the park’s roe deer wander the woods and lawns while visiting its many historical buildings.
+Including the magnificent Kofuku-ji Temple adjacent to the large Sarusawa Pond.
+As well as the Uneme Shrine.
+The largest such park in Japan (and one of the oldest, having been established in the 1300s).
+Nara Park is home to the eighth-century-AD Todai-ji (Great East Temple), the most famous of the Seven Great Temples of Nara.
+Todai-ji Temple highlights include its colossal bronze statue of the Great Buddha (Daibutsu).
+Cast in Nara in AD 749; its Great South Gate (Nandaimon), a two-story structure borne on 18 columns with its two Nio statues standing eight meters tall and guarding the temple entrance.
+And the Hall of the Great Buddha (Daibutsuden), the world’s largest timber building and home to the Great Buddha (Daibutsu).
 In addition to its many other historically significant buildings, the site also boasts beautiful gardens and water features, including ponds, bridges, and pagodas.

 Access: Todaiji is located in the northern part of Nara Park.
 It is about a 30 minute walk from Kintetsu Nara Station, or about a 45 minute walk from JR Nara Station.
-It can also be reached by bus from either station.
+Temple can be reached by bus from either station.
 Get off at Todaiji Daibutsuden from where it is a 5-10 minute walk to Todaiji’s main building.

 Address: 406-1 Zoshicho, Nara, Nara Prefecture 630-8211